Nasal cycle: Benefits for breathing

 It has been shown that the cilia of the congested side suspend their motility until that side decongests.
 Thus the cycle ensures that one side of the nose is always moist, to facilitate humidification, which is one of the three functions of the nose, the other two being filtration and warming of inspired air prior to its entering the lungs.

 Benefits for olfaction

-Some odor chemicals bind with olfactory receptors easily, even under conditions of high airflow, and other odors need more time, under low airflow conditions, to bind with receptors.
-With high airflow on one side and low airflow on the other side, the olfactory center detects a greater range of smells.
+The asymmetric airflow through both nostrils may have some benefit to overall olfactory sensitivity.
+So some odor chemicals bind with olfactory receptors easily, even under conditions of high airflow, while other odors need more time, under low airflow conditions, to bind with receptors.
+By consequence, with high airflow on one side and low airflow on the other side, the olfactory center may detect a greater range of smells.

 Distinction

 The nasal cycle should not be confused with pathological nasal congestion: individuals with normal nasal breathing usually do not realize their breathing is asymmetric unless there is underlying nasal obstruction.
 In pathological conditions, however, the nasal cycle may influence the symptoms.